NathanJPotter/Web-Design_Challenge/README.md

 This assignment presents a dashboard website (https://nathanjpotter.github.io/Web-Design_Challenge/) of weather data visualizations which were created in a past assignment ('WeatherPy').

 The website contains a landing page, four visualization pages, a comparisons page and a data page, all with explanations of the visualizations.
 Each page provides a means of navigating to other pages on the website.
+To navigate to the homepage, click on 'LATITUDE' in the navbar.

 Bootstrap was used in developing the website, along with CSS files for some of the styling.